mychaelgo/aws-sso-auto-login/README.md

 # AWS SSO Auto Login Browser Extension

-Extension to automatically click `Allow` on the AWS SSO Page.
+Extension to automatically click `Allow access` on the AWS SSO Page.

+This works with ASW SSO Mods made in 2024 and closes the tab.

+Delays are set to 1.5 seconds to allow time for pages to load and requests to get sent.

 ## Demo